rithikrn/foamgci/README.md

 Each `--case` is `label:path:h[:n_cells]`.
 List cases coarse-to-fine (`h` strictly decreasing). `--text` / `--latex` are optional; without them the report just prints to the terminal.
-(The CLI does not draw figures — use the Python API or an example's figure scripts for that.)
+(The CLI does not draw figures, use the Python API or an example's figure scripts for that.)

 ## Quick start (Python API)